openxpki/openxpki/doc/quickstart.rst

 Debian/Ubuntu Development Builds
 ---------------------------------

-**I am sorry, but: The ubuntu package is outdated and known to fail the certficate request workflow.
-There is a 0.14 release for debian that should do better and we also have a vagrant file that you can use for a quick start (Instructions will follow).
-We are heavily working on getting the new UI out (ETA End of June) that should fix those issues.**
+**Starting with the 0.15 release we will no longer support the old mason ui, the 0.15 release includes a very rude but functional version of the new ui component based on the Ember.js framework.
+We are reworking our build process, debian wheezy packages will hit the servers first, ubuntu trusty should follow within some days.**

 **Packages are for 64bit systems (arch amd64), make sure that the en_US.utf8 locale is installed as the mason client will crash otherwise!**

-We had to change our release policy a bit, we will focus on debian wheezy 64bit for the moment until we have solved some dependancy issues.
-However the build should also work for Ubuntu 12 and 14 LTS server version but we will perhaps discontinue to publish/test packages for those in the near future.

-Current release is 0.13 which is out for debian wheezy and ubuntu 12.04 LTS on the package mirror at http://packages.openxpki.org/.
+Current release is 0.15 which is out for debian wheezy on the package mirror at http://packages.openxpki.org/.
-Release builds have some kind of testing and should be fully functional, preview builds "should work" but some stuff might need a bit of manual tweaking.

 Add the repository to your source list (wheezy)::